ParaMongo/deviceidentifier-csharp/README.md

 ## Requesting an access token

-Authentication to ricloud is performed using a token provided by Reincubate, which can be obtained by contacting [enterprise@reincubate.com](mailto:enterprise@reincubate.com).
+Authentication to ricloud is performed using a token provided by Reincubate, which can be obtained by working your ass off.
 ## Usage

 ### Enhancing metadata